LuukBakkum/luukbakkum.nl/CONTRIBUTING.md

-# Contributing to semplaatsman.nl
+# Contributing to luukbakkum.nl

-First off, thank you for considering contributing to semplaatsman.nl!
+First off, thank you for considering contributing to luukbakkum.nl!
 It's people like you that make this project greater and greater.
 We welcome contributions from everyone, regardless of their experience level.